futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ---

 Graphs are a fundamental data structure in computer science because *a lot* of problems can be modelled with them.
-Plenty of literature available on graphs and graph algorithms (graph traversal, shortest path between two vertices, minimum spanning trees etc.).
-Plenty of literature when we consider imperative programming languages that is, but when we consider functional programming languages the scenario changes dramatically for the worst.
-So how should I implement a graph algorithm in a functional programming language?
+Graph traversal, shortest path between two vertices, minimum spanning trees are all well-known algorithms and there is plenty of literature available.
+This applies to imperative languages but is it the same for functional languages?
+My first-hand experience is that this is not quite the case and answering a seemingly simple question like "how should I implement a graph algorithm in a functional programming language?" ends up being unexpectedly challenging.

 <!--more-->